 How to Measure Your Body for Clothing

-Data shows that even before the worldwide pandemic, around 30% of consumers used to buy their clothes online.
+Data shows that even before the worldwide pandemic, around 30% of consumers used to buy their clothing online.
 Hassle-free shopping at the comfort of your own home, saved time, and more competitive pricing are just a couple of reasons why individuals switch to online businesses.

 As of today, such a way of shopping has become our new reality.
 However, shopping online comes with its own drawbacks, and when it comes to clothing, it’s usually the same for everyone – which size is right for me?
-The days when a Medium size in one store was the same Medium size in another are long gone, and if you look at your closet you probably have items all across the clothing size spectrum.
+The days when a Medium size in one store was the same Medium size in another are long gone, and if you look at your closet you probably have items all across the size chart spectrum.

 How to Take Body Measurements: General Rules of Thumb